-7.7 Netgen-5.1
+7.7 Netgen

-From Netgen (automatic 3D tetrahedral mesh generator) the command-line tool: "ng_vol" is provided which is used from cgx for tet meshing with a given target element size (cf. also Tab.
+From Netgen (automatic 3D tetrahedral mesh generator) the command-line tool: "ng_vol" is provided which is used from cgx for tet-meshing with a given target element size (cf. also Tab.
 1 for the functionality of "ng_vol" in cgx).

 The installation of Netgen with and without GUI is considered.
-The installation without GUI is sufficient to provide the command-line tool: "ng_vol" for cgx.
+The installation without GUI is sufficient to provide the command-line tool: "ng_vol" which is required for the aforementioned tet-meshing with cgx.